108charlotte/StudyBuddy-FocusLogger-2/README.md

 I used chatgpt extensively to transition my code from the flask framework to a django one.

 The tasks application is from harvard's CS50W lecture 3 on django

+In order to create a user authentication system I used a Tech With Tim tutorial titled "Django Tutorial - Login, Logout and User Authentication"